riceissa/contentcreation/linking-style.md

 posts (1, 2, 3) by chemist Derek Lowe" contains three numerical links pointing to three posts (`1, 2, 3`).

+Another example appears in a [EA Forum post](http://effective-altruism.com/ea/14w/2017_ai_risk_literature_review_and_charity/) in the phrase "the two Evans et al papers (one, two) offer a more promising approach to this specific question", where "one" and "two" link out to distinct papers.

 ## Here links

 A here link is a link in which the text of a link is the word "here" or the